daz4126/Nanny-State/README.md

 const beBatman = event => Update({name: "Batman"})
 ```

 Because this is an event handler, the only parameter is the event object (although it isn't actually needed in this example).
-The purpose of this event handler is to call the `Update` function and change the 'name' property to 'Batman'.
+The purpose of this event handler is to call the `Update` function that changes the 'name' property to 'Batman'.

 We now have everything wired up correctly.
 When the user clicks the button, the `beBatman` event handler is called.
 This calls the `Update` function which changes the 'name' property to 'Batman' and then re-renders the page based on this new state.